 Trustees are expected to attend all of our regular and special meetings of the Board and all meetings of the committees on which they serve.
-In 2018, there were nine meetings of the Board, and all of the current trustees attended at least 75% of the meetings of both the Board and committees on which they served, other than Mr. Allardice, who attended 67% of our Board meetings.
+In 2019, there were ten meetings of the Board, and all of the current trustees attended at least 75% of the meetings of both the Board and committees on which they served.

 We have a policy that trustees attend our annual meetings of shareholders.
-Mr. Robards, Mr. Miller, Dr. Simon, and Mr. Penn attended the 2018 Annual Meeting of Shareholders.
+Mr. Robards, Mr. Miller, Dr. Simon, Mr. Vranos, and Mr. Penn attended the 2019 Annual Meeting of Shareholders.

 Our Board of Trustees has established three standing committees of the Board: Audit, Compensation, and Nominating and Corporate Governance.
 The charter for each committee, more fully describing the responsibilities of each committee, can be found on our website at www.earnreit.com under the "For Our Shareholders-Corporate Governance" section.
 Pursuant to their charters, each of these committees is comprised solely of independent trustees.
-The table below indicates our current committee membership and the number of times each committee met in 2018.
+The table below indicates our current committee membership and the number of times each committee met in 2019.

 Nominating and Corporate

 Trustee Name Audit Committee Compensation Committee Governance Committee

 Robert B. Allardice, III Chair Member Member

 David J. Miller Member Chair Member

 Thomas F. Robards Member Member Member

 Ronald I. Simon, Ph.D.
 Member Member Chair

-Number of Meetings in 2018 7 6 3
+Number of Meetings in 2019 7 4 3